rantahar/Lattice-Field-Theory/source/index.rst

 ----------------------------

 Now we will approach quantum field theories using *Feynman's path integral*.
 [Phys.
 Rev. Mod.
 Phys.
 20, 1948].
-In this representation, expecation values are calculated as
+In this representation, expectation values are calculated as

 .. math::